Search vs. Display Advertising in 2017

 What should you choose?

-In my expert opinion, I would answer the question “should I use search or display advertising in 2016?” with a simple answer: it depends.
+In my expert opinion, I would answer the question “should I use search or display advertising in 2017?” with a simple answer: it depends.
 As I outlined above, there are several factors that should go into you making that decision so make sure you go through each consideration area before diving into a choice.
+If you have the budget, running both search and display campaigns will give you optimal results.

 About Keegan Brown